lucaslorentz/durabletask-extensions/README.md

     // Adds all orchestrations and activities from assembly builder.AddFromAssembly(typeof(Startup).Assembly);

-    // Add only orchestrationsfrom assembly
+    // Add only orchestrations from assembly
     builder.AddOrchestrationsFromAssembly(typeof(Startup).Assembly);

-    // Add only orchestrationsfrom assembly
+    // Add only activities from assembly
     builder.AddActivitiesFromAssembly(typeof(Startup).Assembly);
 });
 ```